NikkiHmltn/backend-auth-jwt-template/README.md

 # Express Server Template with JWT Auth

 This is a simple template for starting off any api that needs some level of authorization to it.
 The template includes a basic User model that you can customize as you see fit, just make sure you're reflecting those changes in the 'register' route.
+This template also utilizes MongoDB Atlas as the assumed database, and it uses Mongoose to provide database queries.

+As usual, please look over the template code to fully adjust yourself to what the controller functions are asking for, and if that's something you'd like to change.
+As it stands, the controller functions all assume you have named your form inputs properly according to the User model. (ex. `req.body.firstName`).

 ## Tech Used